Learn legal restrictions for Raffles that may prevent you from running one on RallyUp.

 Frequently Asked Questions

-What should I do if my state prohibits online Raffles?
+What should I do if my state does not permit the online sale of Raffle entries?

-If your organization is located in a state that prohibits online Raffles, consider running a Sweepstakes instead.
-Sweepstakes have fewer geographic restrictions and can be run nationally or internationally with proper compliance measures.
+If your organization is located in a state that does not permit the online sale of Raffle entries, consider running a Sweepstakes instead.
+Sweepstakes function similarly to Raffles but have fewer geographic restrictions within the United States.
+Note that Sweepstakes are only available to US-based organizations.

 Understand: Charity Sweepstakes